-In the last activity you generated a trap with the generic trap number 4 and the enterprise-specific trap number 0.
+In the last activity you generated an Authentication Failure trap.
+This trap was encoded and sent using the generic trap number 4 and the enterprise-specific number 0.

 Generic trap numbers distinguish between seven major types of traps.
 The first six are SNMP-defined traps.
 Trap number 6 is reserved for enterprise-specific traps.